danitcodes/choose-your-own-adventure/README.md

 ## Description

-This choose-your-own-adventure application walks you through the various choices an Epicodus faces during any given day of class.
+This application walks you through the various choices an Epicodus faces during any given day of class.

 ### MVP Objectives